cytoscape/cytoscape-manual/docs/Linkout.md

 resources within Cytoscape.
 Right-clicking on a node or edge in Cytoscape opens a popup menu with a list of web links.

-The external links are specified in a `linkout.props` file which is internal to Cytoscape.
-The defaults include a number of links such as Entrez, SGD and Google, as well as a number of species-specific links.
+By default, Cytoscape includes a number of links such as Entrez, SGD and Google, as well as a number of species-specific links.
 In addition to the default links, users can customize the **External Links** menu and add (or remove) links by using the Cytoscape